dhr7523/Combinatorics_of_Young_Tableaux/README.md

 # Combinatorics_of_Young_Tableaux
 Ruby codes for combinatorial calculation mainly related to Young diagram and Young tableaux.
+You can load all classes and modules by loader.rb.

 ## Base
 "base" directory contains following basic structures.